lkrippahl/Pinaker/README.txt

 put a bunch of bytes in some server and I'm not responsible if anything goes wrong.

-If fact, I'll be surprised if this works at all.
+In fact, I'll be surprised if this works at all.
 ************************************************************

 Source code available at: